 In comparing export and domestic prices a currency conversion is required.
-Fluctuations in exchange rates can only be taken into account when there has been a 'sustained' movement during the investigation period (see article 2.4.1 of the WTO Agreement).
+Fluctuations in exchange rates can only be taken into account when there has been a 'sustained' movement during the importation period (see article 2.4.1 of the WTO Agreement).
 The purpose is to allow exporters 60 days to adjust export prices to reflect 'sustained' movements.
-Such a claim requires detailed information on exchange movements in your country over a long period that includes the investigation period.
+Such a claim requires detailed information on exchange movements in your country over a long period that includes the importation period.
+Normally we fixed our price for a period of time, but when the exchange rate fluctuate more than 3%, we shall adjust our price accordingly.